PennockTech/smtpdane/README.md

 The tool will connect to each SMTP server specified, in parallel.
 If there are multiple IP addresses, then each will be connected to, in parallel.

+Flags may be used to request looking up MX records or SRV records for a domain.

 ### Access needed